 The unwritten rule here is to keep it simple.
 You and your ex are not in a romantic relationship anymore and you don’t have to be especially friendly.
 Each of you has a parenting job to do.
 Co-parenting boundaries help sharpen your focus on to what matters most: your own parenting tasks and the kids in general.

 This list of rules works for almost every situation.
-You could have the issue of a new partner, a narcissistic or toxic ex, high conflict or inappropriate behavior.
+You could have the issue of a new relationship a narcissistic or toxic ex, high conflict or inappropriate behavior.
 Whatever the case, follow the rules consistently until you get into a nice routine that works for everyone.

 1. Use a Custody Schedule